xiangzhi/RosBag2PsiStoreConverter/README.md

 ﻿# RosBag to PsiStore Converter
 Licensed under the MIT license.

-*This is still work in progress & a lot stuff still to be added*

 This project builds a tool that converts Ros Bag (version 2.0 only) to [Platform for Situated Intelligence](https://github.com/microsoft/psi) Store (a.k.a.
 PsiStore).
+Works on both Linux* and Window machines.

 Some properties of the tool:
 * [Coming] If the message has a header in the root level, the message's originating time is set to the header time & not the message publish time.